-LS Power Letter Published in Wall Street Journal on June 13, 2018: Government Is Bad at Picking Energy Winners
+LS Power Letter Published in Wall Street Journal: Government Is Bad at Picking Energy Winners

 Government intervention in the energy markets, as contemplated, will lead to an energy grid that is less reliable and resilient than the one we have today.